BLUE HORIZON, BOOK 3

 “Now,” he said, “how about taking a gander at my ankle?”

 Pockets aimed his flashlight torch down into the maintenance access tunnel and frowned.
 The light was mounted to an elastic strap fitted over his head and provided an illuminating brilliance from a tiny bulb powered by a sliver of Ionic Siilv.
 Max wore an identical lamp and followed the raccoon into the small passageway.
 He was larger than the chief engineer and would have a harder time negotiating the tight quarters, but knew his help would be needed.
-Unlike Pockets, he didn’t wear coveralls every waking minute while on board, but while working on the ship like they were today, he’d donned a pair of light blue coveralls with equally as many pockets as the raccoon’s garment.
+Unlike Pockets, he didn’t wear coveralls every waking minute while on board, but while working on the ship like they were today, he’d donned a pair of light blue coveralls he’d picked up on their last stop, the garment containing equally as many pockets as the raccoon’s.

 While seemingly ready to do his work, the engineer appeared lethargic and didn’t look at all well.
 Max had tried again to convince Pockets to take a bit of a rest before tackling a job of this magnitude, but the engineer was adamant about taking a physical look at the leakage in the landing gear extenders before doing anything else.
 Once done, then they could plot out their course of action to begin the repairs.